 Indeed, the picturesque city of Minerve is full of exceptional sites which make it so special.
 For example the natural bridges carved out by the Gorges de la Cesse and du Brian, or even its old ramparts which are now fully restored.

-Park your car outside the village, and take a tour on foot to see these wonders up close.
-Right away, you will see the remains of a medieval castle from the 13th century.
-Not far from these remnants, at the top of the village, you will see the church of Saint-Etienne that dates from the 11th century.
-This religious building in the Roman style houses an altar that was likely built in the year 456.
+Park your car outside the village, the visit is on foot to admire its wonders up close.
+Upon entering, you will discover the remains of a medieval castle dating from the 13th century.
+Even if all that remains of this castle is its large octagonal column, you will always make great discoveries.
+Not far from these remains, at the top of the village, you will see the church of Saint-Etienne which dates back to the 11th century.
+This Romanesque-style religious building houses an altar dating from the year 456.

 Meet at the Minerve Tourist Office to find out about the must-see sites of this beautiful village.
 Very close to the office, you will find the route des Martyrs which witnessed many demonstrations by the Cathars.
 This is also where the Templar House stands, which is also one of the historical monuments of Minerva.

 Strolling through its narrow streets, you will discover a unique architectural heritage.
 Indeed, the large stone houses will not leave you indifferent.
 By continuing your walk on the “Porta bassa” footbridge, you will discover an exceptional ecological site offering a beautiful view of the river which passes under the natural bridge.
 As you continue your walk up the hill, you will see the rest of the fortified walls from another angle.

 For more discoveries, do not miss to visit the Museum of Archeology and Prehistory of the Cathar city.
 You can also go to see the vineyards of the village and taste its famous wine to which Minerve gave its name: Minervois.